How to prevent cataracts

 Your genomic sequence is comprised of chains of genes.
 Certain genes and variations in genomic sequences can increase your risk of developing specific diseases.
 Genomics is the field of medicine that considers your entire genome sequence, as well as how environmental factors affect your health, to assess why you may develop a condition or disease and how you will respond to treatment.

 Genetic testing and genomic sequencing are a form of precision medicine.
-Precision medicine empowers you and your doctor to know your particular risk of developing certain diseases.
+Precision medicine empowers you and your doctor to know your individual risk of developing certain diseases.
 Your care team uses this information to tailor your healthcare and treatment specifically for you.

 A genetic counselor is a health care professional who has graduate education and training in genetics and counseling.
 A genetic counselor reviews your family history, results of genetic testing and genomic sequencing.
 They use this information to help you understand your risk for inheriting certain diseases, as well as available treatment options.